PGmacs

 vDisplay the value at point in a dedicated buffer.

-RETEdit the value at point in the minibuffer.
+RETEdit the value at point in the minibuffer, or jump to foreign table.

 wEdit the value at point in a widget-based buffer.